-Mike Lay says Telstra Wholesale's aim is to make the provision of wholesale nbn network based services as simple as possible for service providers.
+Mike Lay says Telstra Wholesale's aim is to make the provision of wholesale NBN-based services as simple as possible for service providers.
 "We believe there is considerable value in us removing as much complexity as we can from our wholesale customers and providing them with a consistent experience across the different technology types.
 And from a product design perspective that is certainly the approach we are taking."

-"The target we set ourselves is to reach the sort of automation levels that we see on our traditional DSL network where the automation flow through rates are industry leading.
+"The target we are setting ourselves is to reach the sort of automation levels that we see on our traditional DSL network where the automation flow through rates are industry leading.
 However, we will not have the same 90 plus percent automation on day one."

-Doug McClure adds that Telstra Wholesale makes sure product development is in step with developments at nbn co and elsewhere.
+Doug McClure adds that Telstra Wholesale makes sure product development is in step with developments at NBN Co and elsewhere.

-"My team looks at the new technologies coming through from nbn co - at their operations manuals, any relevant industry guidelines and requirements set out in the Migration Plan.
+"My team looks at the new technologies coming through from NBN Co - at their operations manuals, the Comms Alliance guidelines and migration plans.
 We look at them from an operations and systems perspective to see what new or amended procedures we need to put in place for our customers."

-Doug McClure

-Group Manager
+Doug McClure Group Manager NBN Operations

-nbn Operations

-Transition to the nbn network
+Transition to NBN

-Telstra Wholesale has been planning for nbn co's MTM since its introduction, to make the transition as seamless as possible for its customers.
-This has included updating all wholesale nbn network based products, introducing new ones and upgrading customer systems for ordering, provisioning, management and billing.
+Telstra Wholesale has been planning for the NBN's MTM since its introduction in 2013, to make the transition as seamless as possible for its customers.
+This has included updating all wholesale NBN-based products, introducing new ones and upgrading customer systems for ordering, provisioning, management and billing.